BCG-X-Official/facet/README.rst

     # standard imports
     import pandas as pd
+    import numpy as np
     from sklearn.model_selection import RepeatedKFold
+    from sklearn.datasets import load_diabetes

     # some helpful imports from sklearndf
     from sklearndf.pipeline import RegressorPipelineDF